hballington12/goad/docs/convergence.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```

+## Accessing Results

+A GOAD `Convergence` class uses [Welford's algorithm](https://en.wikipedia.org/wiki/Monte_Carlo_method#Determining_a_sufficiently_large_n
+) to track the mean and variance of all scattering properties across each orientation.
+The example below shows how to access the mean results, and their corresponding errors:

+{{code_block('examples/convergence', 'results')}}

+It is important to note that the error here is only a best-case scenario estimate.
+It is the estimated error due to the Monte-Carlo orientation sampling.
+GOAD itself is an approximate method - the error in asymmetry parameter at size 60 is typically ~1% compared to more accurate methods like the discrete dipole approximation.
+For this reason, it doesn't make much sense to converge beyond a relative error of 0.1%.
+True error decreases with size, so you might want to converge to smaller thresholds then.

 ## Multiple Targets

 It is possible to set multiple targets to converge on.
 The convergence will then run until all targets have converged.
 The following example runs until 2% error in the asymmetry parameter and 2% error in the extinction cross section for a particle with a modified imaginary part of the refractive index (see the [`Settings`](settings.md) class for full details on configuration options):